CESNET/Nemea-OpenWRT/net/nemea-modules/munin/README.md

 ## Description

-This guide describes how to report flow_meter statistics by munin client on openwrt.
+This guide describes how to report ipfixprobe statistics by munin client on openwrt.

 ## muninlite client